Social projects and awareness

 - Canaries Technological Institute — Public Sector: Administration and Public Enterprises category — for the Clima-RISK project (Adaptation to climate change, risk prevention and management), a technical and institutional cooperation initiative between the Canary Islands and Mauritania, Senegal and Cape Verde to strengthen logistical capabilities and risk management to cope with environmental disasters in those African Countries.

-The EKI Foundation received special mention in this category for its program supplying, financing — over 20 years, interest free — and installing solar photovoltaic systems for schools and health centres in Sub-Saharan Africa.
+The EKI Foundation received special mention in this category for its programme supplying, financing — over 20 years, interest free — and installing solar photovoltaic systems for schools and health centres in Sub-Saharan Africa.

 On 28 November 2019, Iberdrola held its Solidarity Conference at which the group's chairman, Ignacio Galán, and the president of the Iberdrola Foundation, Fernando García, presented the third Iberdrola Solidarity Awards in recognition of the work carried out by some of the associations that work with the company.
 The conference brought together 18 social organisations in a discussion on The risk of social exclusion in the face of a slowing economy.